The Ham Shack Equipment

 - Realistic AX-190 - This receiver is a bit of a surprise.
 Came to me from a deceased estate and is in very good condition.
 Performs very well and is easy to read SSB signals thanks to crystal locked VFO.
 Many years ago I nearly bought the DX-190 version.

 - Realistic DX-160 - From the same deceased estate.
-Just a simple general coverage short wave receiver but is a lot more stable that the boatanchor valve receivers I have.
+Just a simple general coverage short wave receiver but is a lot more stable that the BoatAnchor valve receivers I have.
 In very good condition.

 Written by and Copyright, Phil.
-Storr © Last updated 17th May 2012
+Storr © Last updated 06th February 2017